Modified Friedmann Equations from Maxwell-Weyl Gauge Theory: Conclusion

 In this paper, we have explored the gauge theory of gravity based on the Maxwell-Weyl group and its potential for a more comprehensive cosmological model.
 We carried out our investigation by applying an analogous methodology to that employed in the Einstein-Yang-Mills cosmology, we have established a cosmological model that incorporates generalized Friedmann equations including the effective cosmological constant and the contribution of additional scalar fields originating from the Maxwell symmetry in Eqs.(\ref{eq: Friedmann_00})-(\ref{eq: Friedmann_acceleration}).

 The obtained result extends the conventional cosmological solution derived from the Weyl gauge theory of gravity, as described in Rosen \citep{Rosen:1982Weyl}, by introducing the Maxwell symmetry under a particular gauge constraint expressed in Eq.(\ref{eq: cosmic_gauge}).
 Moreover, the present findings suggest that the Maxwell gauge field may play a significant role in the acceleration of the universe, as indicated in Eq.(\ref{eq: Friedmann_acceleration}), and these new terms may be interpreted as a kind of dark energy.
+In this context, because of the time dependence of the functions $\phi\left(t\right)$ and $\psi\left(t\right)$, this theory has a potential to explain dynamical form of dark energy in time (for example the cyclic universe model \citep{Steinhardt:2002CosmicEvolution} or quintessence dark energy \citep{Caldwell:1998CosmologicalImprint}).
+In addition, the cosmic gauge in Eq.(\ref{eq: cosmic_gauge}) provide a geometric explanation for the Dirac scalar field.
+Thus, our theory arises as a scalar-tensor theory of gravitation in which the scalar and tensor fields are of geometrical significance similar to Lyra's gravity.
 Furthermore, it is worth noting that in a specific limit, the modified Friedmann equations presented in this study reduce to the well-known cosmological equations of general relativity with the cosmological constant, (see Eq.(\ref{eq:Friedmann_classical})).

-Consequently, our results highlight the potential of the Maxwell-Weyl gauge theory for advancing our understanding of the universe's acceleration and cosmological evolution and have the potential to shape the future direction of theoretical physics research in this area.